Idalen/Leitor/README.md

 Below you can see the differences between binarization results whether denoise is applied or not.

-When denoise and sharpening applied
+When denoise and sharpening are applied
 <img title="Leitor diagram" alt="diagram" src="docs/results/good_tresholding.png" width="800" height="400">

 When not